Ada-Developers-Academy/core-unit-1/big-o/time-and-space-complexity.md

 When our data set grows by one or a million, how many more variables are stored in memory?

-Space complexity is the measurement of how the amount of memory an algorithm uses as the size of the input changes.
+Space complexity is the measurement of how the amount of memory an algorithm uses changes as the size of the input increases.

 ### !callout-info